Inc0deus/Advent-of-code-2022/README.md

 # Advent-of-code-2022
-My solutions to the advent of code puzzles 2022, I try to write programs with as few characters as possible (but I don't try too long).
+My solutions to the advent of code puzzles 2022 in Python, I try to write programs with as few characters as possible (but I don't try too long).